Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Giants have the 13th-ranked team ERA among all league pitching staffs (4.09).

-- The Giants allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Giants allow the seventh-fewest home runs in baseball (157 total, 1.1 per game).

+- Winn (0-2) pitches for the Giants to make his third start of the season.

+- In his last time out -- in relief on Sunday -- the right-hander tossed five scoreless innings against the San Diego Padres while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.